 Predictive analytics is kind of a new trend in HR and recruiting, and the data collected by these emerging tools is proving to be a game-changer in helping employers identify talent gaps and future hiring needs.
 At the same time, recruiters must do more than just source for talent — they should also assume the role of industry analyst to fully understand the changing dynamics of their industry, future uncertainties, and the trends to anticipate.

-Chris Chancey, founder of Amplio Recruiting
+Founder of Amplio Recruiting

 Get everyone involved